Blog

 Next steps

 Maintaining a compliant product should never be a “set it and forget it” process for FinTechs.
-After building out your compliance program using this checklist, you should continue to update and review it as your product becomes more mature or regulatory requirements change.
+After building out your compliance program using this checklist, you must continue to update and review it as your product becomes more mature or regulatory requirements change.

 We always recommend you speak to a compliance professional in the early stages of building your FinTech product, as each company will have unique requirements.